What are the latest funding news in the edge AI market? (June 2026)

 How much did they raise?

-Mirai raised $10M in this round.
+Mirai raised $10.0 million in this round.

 What round is it?

-The round was a Seed.
+The round was a seed financing.

 Why did they raise?